gitmiggi/miggi.me/_posts/2016-02-12-imgix-blog-changelog.md

 </figcaption>
 </figure>
 <h2>Changelog</h2>
 <p>I maintain a lot of the social media for imgix, including assets for the blog and weekly development changelog.
-Every week, we include a new image that goes out to promote the changelog on various social media outlets including Facebook, Twitter, Google Plus, Instagram, and our Slack Channel.
-The images also get used as the OG images for posts.</p>
+Every week, we include a new image that goes out to promote the changelog on various social media outlets including Facebook, Twitter, Google Plus, Instagram, and our Slack Channel.</p>

 </section>